In Tokyo, two museums present a monster exhibition of art from across 10 southeast Asian nations. Who knew there were studios to visit in Brunei?

 Lately we feel conflicted singing the virtues of America — but if you think we have it bad, try working for the federal government.
+The National Museum of American History has spent years preparing a massive new wing devoted to democratic norms and practices; the delay has given its ballot boxes and protest placards the cast of a present-day crusade.

 Jewish Museum, New York